directus/directus/.changeset/fuzzy-rice-refuse.md

 '@directus/app': patch
 ---

-Fix readonly and required on groups
+Ensured the "Readonly" and "Required" options work on groups